Union forces entered the Chesapeake Bay with impunity during the Civil War, once the CSS Virginia was destroyed

 Map Source: Library of Congress, [B]alloon view of the attack on Fort Darling in the James River, by Commander Rogers's [sic] [i.e., Rodger's] gun-boat flotilla, "Galena," "Monitor," etc.

-The earliest English settlers to Virginia chose to sail past the excellent harbors on the Elizabeth River, following instructions of the London Company.
+The earliest English settlers to Virginia chose to sail past excellent harbors on the Lynnhaven and Elizabeth rivers, following specific instructions of the London Company.
 The Susan Constant, Godspeed, and Discovery went upstream to Jamestown.
-That lengthened the supply line, but reduce the potential of a surprise attack by the Spanish, French, or Dutch.
+That extra distance upstream lengthened the supply line, requiring an extra day or two of sailing to get to Jamestown, but it also reduced the potential of a surprise attack by the Spanish, French, or Dutch.
 The instructions prepared by the London Company in 1606 presumed that sailing inland would also force an attacker to sail up a narrow river channel, which could be lined with musket-firing colonists protecting their base:4

-The colony at Jamestown was protected, but the more-valuable ships and cargoes at Hampton Roads were still exposed to fleets from other nations - or to individual ships that were authorized as privateers or "went rogue" as pirates.
+The colony at Jamestown was protected, but the more-valuable ships and cargoes at Hampton Roads were still exposed to fleets from other nations.
+Ships in Hampton Roads and the rest of the the Chesapeake Bay were also open to attack by individual ships that were authorized as privateers and by pirates, who on occasion organized small fleets that provided greater firepower.

 building the Jamestown fort in May, 1607